 All static text can be localized with the required language.

-Along with a list of strings, a real-time object can also be used to direct the search member to search and display.
+Along with a list of strings, real-time objects can also be used to direct the search member to search and display.

 The pop-up list has a provision to place an icon.
 A member can also be assigned to form the object.